-Oral pill that provides on-going protection when taken daily.
-Comes in a pack that lasts for a month.
+The oral pill provides on-going protection from pregnancy when taken daily.
+It comes in a pack that lasts for a month.

 How good is the pill at preventing a pregnancy?